bioinfo-pf-curie/3-SMART/README.md

 	remove_stretchA: Remove A stretch in 3' side and select a read size
 	fastqc: Quality control for fastq file
 	mapping: Map reads with bowtie2 and use the mapping quality to select reads.
 On this step we create a sort and index file.
-	duplicate_reads: Remove (or only mark) the duplicated reads
 	peak_calling: Detect peaks
 	filter_peaks: Select peaks without stretch of genomic A in reads
 	all: Launch all previous step